googleapis/ruby-spanner-activerecord/README.md

 - [mutations](examples/snippets/mutations): Shows how you can use [mutations instead of DML](https://cloud.google.com/spanner/docs/dml-versus-mutations) for inserting, updating and deleting data in a Cloud Spanner database.
 Mutations can have a significant performance advantage compared to DML statements, but do not allow read-your-writes semantics during a transaction.
-- [interleaved-tables](examples/snippets/interleaved-tables): Shows how to create and work with a hierarchy of `INTERLEAVED IN` tables.
 - [array-data-type](examples/snippets/array-data-type): Shows how to work with `ARRAY` data types.

 ## Limitations